Afreum/api/README.md

 # API
 The Afreum API is a collection of publically available **JSON** files on **IPFS**, Javascript files, and **API** URLs that return **JSON** or specific values.
 Anyone, including various teams developing for the **Afreum Ecosystem**, can build apps and services that leverage the Afreum Ecosystem, and the Stellar blockchain on which it runs.
 The goal is for the **JSON** files to be immutable, and accessible to both internal and external developers.
 Wherever possible, developers should use the immutable files in their apps to ensure availability and consistency.
+The **JSON** files can be accessed here: **https://api.afreum.com**

 # Tokens
 The **Tokens API** consists of a number of **JSON** and **Javascript** files hosted on the **InterPlanetary File System (IPFS)**,  and a number of **URL**s that are queried using URL parameters that return JSON output, or in the case of rates, numeric values.
 Here are descriptions and links to the various files: